mert-arican/MIT-6.034-Problem-Sets/README.md

 # MIT-6.034-Problem-Sets
-My solutions for MIT 6.034 Artificial Intelligence (as taught in Fall 2010) problem sets.
+My solutions for MIT 6.034 Artificial Intelligence Course (as taught in Fall 2010) problem sets.
+Solution for lab5 is not available because of the compatibility issues of orange files.
+All solutions works fine with python 3.7.
+At some parts of the labs, I've taken a look at the solutions of other people, but most of the times I found out that there was a compatibility issue (This labs meant to be solved with python 2).
+I think that I understand all the work I've done.